+WEEKEND COLLEGE

-WEEKEND COLLEGE Weekend College provides the option to take classes when there are fewer demands on your schedule.
-As an alternative to evening classes, weekend college offers possibilities to start or complete a degree and the opportunity to take the college course you always wanted to take.
-Courses are scheduled on Friday evenings, Saturday mornings, or Sunday evenings.
+Weekend College provides the option to take classes when there are fewer demands on your schedule.
+As an alternative to evening classes, weekend college offers opportunities to work toward a degree and to take the college course you always wanted to take.
+Courses are scheduled on Friday evenings, Saturdays, or Sundays.